LeonLenclos/kesk/README.md

 python3 kesk.py
 ```

-Currently Kesk only works with azerty keyboards.
+Currently Kesk is only made for azerty keyboards.

 - Move the cursor with
     ```